 It felt like being in lockdown again.
 Not that we ever really came out of lockdown – my husband Jim was diagnosed with advanced follicular lymphoma just a few months into the pandemic, so we never stopped wearing masks and avoiding social events.

-The Process of undergoing and recovering from a blood stem cell transplant or CAR T-cell therapy is long and often difficult.
+The process of undergoing and recovering from a blood stem cell transplant or CAR T-cell therapy is long and often difficult.
 It can help to share your stories with others.

 If you are a transplant or CAR T survivor, donor or family member and would like to share your story, click the button below to submit.
 We can’t promise to post every story, but we’d love to hear about your experience and insights.